ironeternal/ironeternal.github.io/earthkin/index.md

 9. **Animate Object** (touch, object, 1hr, Will): Target become friendly creature (AC5, 5hp, +0 to everything) that can move under their own power.
 Make Will checks to command them.
 They're about as smart as a trained dog, and can talk.
 You can learn this spell more than once to cast it more than once at a time.
 0. **Filch** (50ft, object small enough to be wield 1 handed, Might): Target object is either teleported to your hand or from your hand to a location you can see.
 To take an object requires whatever is holding it to fail a Might check.

+# Leveling and dying

 <img src="https://64.media.tumblr.com/774ba779aea0b74b42783e5af80c3cb2/efe201e0d99cf176-eb/s1280x1920/20b05eab201e19f31ccfc5daaaa07d123430540f.jpg" width="400"/>

+- A kin will die if its fails a death save.
+It must make a death (Will) save every turn it has negative hit points and does not receive medical attention.
+The DC for all death related checks is equal to the magnitude of the kin's hit points.
+Sickcraft + finesse check will stabilize a kin.
+- You gain experience when you do something noteworthy, bring back 100 GP in treasure, and a member of your fungather dies valiantly.
+To level a kin costs a number of experience equal to the kin's current level.
+- If your entire fungather dies then you lose all of your experience, equipment, and you start again with a fresh fungather.

 [Art source](https://wanderingisland.tumblr.com/)